lupyuen/lupyuen.github.io/src/romfs.md

 That's how we compile a NuttX App in the Web Browser, and run it with NuttX Emulator in the Web Browser! 🎉

-# Appendix: Print with NuttX System Call
+# Appendix: Print via NuttX System Call

 TODO